Immunotherapy: Allergen Desensitisation

 How is immunotherapy administered?

 A sublingual tablet is dissolved under the tongue once daily.
 Treatment may take between 3 to 5 years in the case of dust mite allergy or 3 to 5 seasons for grass pollen allergy.
 This may sound like a long time but if it significantly improves symptoms, reduces the use of other medicines and possibly even results in a final cure it is worth the time and effort.

-Immunotherapy is considered an very safe treatment option.
-The initial dose is taken under doctor supervision in the Allergy Ireland clinic.
+Immunotherapy is considered a very safe treatment option.
+The first dose is taken under medical supervision in Allergy Ireland.
 Common side effects which can occur include itching in the mouth, swelling of the lips, abdominal cramps.
 Rarely, cough, nasal irritation or asthma may be exacerbated.
 If this does happen please make sure to let us know so that the next dose can be adjusted.